-- 32 bits (4 bytes) Traffic Class Version Flow Label (for QoS) (priority for QoS) Next Header Time To Live Payload length (e.g. TCP or UDP) (hop limit) • The size of the IPv6 IP address (sender) header is fixed (320 bits 128 bits \implies 40 bytes) IP address (destination) 128 bits Payload (data from the transport layer) - The field next header points to an extension header field or identifies the Transport Layer protocol (e.g. TCP = type 6 or UTP = type 17) which is carried in the payload of the packet
+Version Traffic Class (priority for QoS) Flow Label (for QoS)

+Payload length Next Header (e.g. TCP or UDP) (hop limit)

+IP address (sender) 128 bits

+IP address (destination) 128 bits

+Payload (data from the transport layer)

+The field next header points to an extension header field or identifies the Transport Layer protocol (e.g. TCP = type 6 or UDP = type 17) which is carried in the payload of the packet

-$\label{eq:concept: Simplified (reduced) package structure, but simple option to add additional (new) features with a chain of extension headers$
+Concept: Simplified (reduced) package structure, but simple option to add additional (new) features with a chain of extension headers